 headspace Canberra supports young people aged 12 - 25 who are experiencing mild to moderate mental health concerns and/or substance use issues. headspace School Support is an initiative funded by the Federal Government that works with school communities to prepare for, respond to, and recover from the suicide of a student.

 Mental health education designed specifically for young people based on first person story telling.
-Suitable for year 9,10,11 and 12 students.
+Mapped to the Australian Curriculum Suitable for year 7,8,9 and 10.

 Health and wellbeing program including cyberwise, diet, self esteem, safe partying and more.